- The Google SERP is constantly evolving, and the latest changes have serious ramifications for your SEO strategies.

 - Uncover how the Google SERP is transforming into its own stand-alone website for certain searches.

 Don’t look now, but the Google search engine results page (SERP) is evolving, and searcher behavior is changing right along with it.
-Chances are, even your own search behavior is different now than it was in the past.
+While ads still appear at the top of the SERPs, most searchers have developed banner blindness and ignore them.

 Back in 1996, Google was actually called BackRub.
 Google co-founders Larry Page and Sergey Brin then changed the name to Google in 1998, and the presentation of 10 organic search listings in the SERP started to become ubiquitous across computer screens.
 Every listing was organic.
 Pretty much every link went to a third-party web page.
 Period.
 End of story.